-It is important to note that DA and PA are not metrics officially used by the Google Search Algorithm.
-Having a high authority score does help in website comparison, backlink analysis and clients love the increase in DA scores.
+Importantly, note that DA and PA are not metrics officially used by the Google Search Algorithm.
+Having a high authority score does help in website comparison and backlink analysis.
+Plus, clients love the increase in DA scores.

-A note of caution: Authority of subdomains should not be treated as equal to that of the parent domain.
+A word of caution: Authority of subdomains should not be treated as equal to that of the parent domain.